- CLASS: Reptilla (Reptiles)

 As a group, Caribbean rock iguanas Cyclura species are the most endangered lizards in the world.
 They suffered greatly when humans settled on these islands and began large-scale habitat destruction and alteration.
 Plantations, homes, and resorts cleared out the plants iguanas fed on, and car traffic became one of the biggest threats to iguanas on the move.
 Cats introduced to the islands by humans have been eating both iguana eggs and the young hatchlings, causing the iguanas' numbers to shrink.

-Working with local governments and other organizations, San Diego Zoo Global is helping these iguanas both here in our Kenneth and Anne Griffin Reptile Conservation Center and in the field on various Caribbean islands.
+Working with local governments and other organizations, San Diego Zoo Global is helping these iguanas both here in our Kenneth and Anne Griffin Reptile Conservation Center, and in the field on various Caribbean islands.
 Our rock iguana breeding program has been so successful that a new facility was built in Puerto Rico to accommodate the growing population.
 Without this expanded facility, the fate of these beautiful iguanas would be less certain.
-The breeding program includes supporting the animals in our facilities and field programs to establish new populations and to move current populations to small islands with no people so the iguanas have room to grow.
+The breeding program includes supporting the animals in our facilities and field programs to establish new populations and to move current populations to small islands with no people, so the iguanas have room to grow.

 We use a technique called “headstarting”: iguana eggs are incubated in a facility and the hatchlings are taken care of in large pens until they are large enough to protect themselves from predators, thus giving them a head start in the wild.
 We have translocated some species to smaller uninhabited and protected islands or cays where, it is hoped, the iguanas can flourish.

-As of 2011, more than 125 Anegada iguanas Cyclura pinguis have been raised and released, increasing the size of the wild population by about 30 percent.
 Since 2002, our recovery program for the Grand Cayman blue iguana Cyclura lewisi has boosted their numbers from a low of 25 in the wild to more than 500 released into a new wilderness reserve where they are now reproducing!
 San Diego Zoo Global is one of several organizations in North America working to produce a captive, self-sustaining population of Jamaican iguanas Cyclura collei to ensure genetic diversity for the species' worldwide population.
 A male iguana hatched on August 30, 2013—the first time this species was successfully bred at our facility.

 In addition, we’ve helped implement conservation education programs on some of the Caribbean islands to increase public awareness and support for iguana conservation initiatives.

-The Fiji banded iguana Brachylophus fasciatus, first described in 1800, was believed to be the sole iguana species in Fiji for nearly 200 years.
+The Lau banded iguana Brachylophus fasciatus, first described in 1800, was believed to be the sole iguana species in Fiji for nearly 200 years.
 In 1979, the Fiji crested iguana Brachylophus vitiensis was found on one of Fiji’s volcanic islands, and that island was soon set aside as a crested iguana sanctuary, which helped increase the species population dramatically.
-A third species of Fiji iguana was described in 2006, the Fiji Island banded iguana Brachylophus bulabula.
+A third species of Fiji iguana was described in 2006, the Fiji banded iguana Brachylophus bulabula.
 San Diego Zoo Global’s Genetics Division has been working to further test blood and skin samples from iguanas living on 23 of Fiji’s islands, and the results suggest at least another new species is in need of description!
 These genetic studies will help determine how iguanas should be protected in Fiji and which managed-care lineages could be used for reintroduction.
 The government of Fiji has loaned 50 of these iguanas to use as part of a species survival program.

 Both banded and crested iguanas are endangered, due to habitat destruction for housing and the clearing of land for farming and livestock, as well as the introduction of mongooses and feral cats, which prey upon the iguanas and their young.
 Mongooses were brought to Fiji to hunt rats in the sugarcane fields, but they spread to wild areas and also feasted on the iguanas.